ChuxUgonabo/Stocks-App/README.md

 ## Code Structure / Architecture

-I followed MVVM pattern for this project, below are the following components:
+I followed MVVM pattern for this project, below are the components:
 - Model: Represents the data structure of a stock item.
     - Stocks Model
     - StockList (Model of the Stocks API)